Are you looking to specialize in family portrait photography?

 The best to avoid such a mess is to simplify your instructions.
 Demonstrate with your body how you would like them to pose and where to stand.
 Use reference objects and short sentences for your instructions.

 Avoid using phrases such as ‘to your left’ or ‘to your right’, since it will confuse them about whose left or right you’re talking about.
 Instead, say ‘turn towards that desk’, or ‘face each other’.
+One thing to keep in mind when it comes to family portraits poses is that little kids get will get tired pretty quickly.

 3. Help the Family Assume the Proper Expression